AnXh3L0/anxh3l0.github.io/content/resume.md

 - 3+ years of web development experience, with focus on performance and security/privacy
 - Skilled in HTML/CSS/JavaScript
+- Experienced in system administration and security deployments
 - Long time contributor and volunteer in open source projects
 - Capable of working in a team, under pressure and tight deadlines
 - Long experience in event organization